apohllo/prometeusz/Readme.md

 # Prometheus

-Some support files when working with Prometheus supercomputer.
+Some support files needed when working in Jupyter on the Prometheus supercomputer at Cyfronet.

 ## Logging